 Cinrebafusp alfa is a bispecific protein targeting the immune receptor 4-1BB and the tumor target HER2.
-It is generated by genetic fusion of an Anticalin protein specific for 4-1BB to each heavy chain of a variant of a HER2-targeting antibody.
+It is generated by genetic fusion of an Anticalin protein specific for 4-1BB to each heavy chain of a HER2-targeting antibody.
 The mode of action of this 4-1BB/HER2 bispecific is to promote 4-1BB clustering by bridging 4-1BB-positive T cells with HER2-positive tumor cells, and to thereby provide a potent co-stimulatory signal to tumor antigen-specific T cells.
 Cinrebafusp alfa is intended to localize 4-1BB activation in the tumor, and to thereby both increase efficacy and reduce systemic toxicity compared to 4-1BB-targeting antibodies being developed by third parties in clinical trials.
-We initiated a phase 1 dose-escalation study of cinrebafusp alfa in HER2 positive patients in September 2017 and a phase 1 dose-escalation study of cinrebafusp alfa in combination with atezolizumab in HER2 positive patients in August 2018.
+In January 2022, we dosed the first patient in the two-arm phase 2 cinrebafusp alfa study.